15 Gold Prospecting Hotspots in Washington State

 6. What’s the minimum equipment needed to start gold panning?

 A gold pan, classifier, and snuffer bottle are the basic essentials for beginning prospectors.
+Consider an affordable starter kit to begin.

 7. How much gold can I expect to find in a day?